MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-361-State-Vocational-Rehabilitation-Services-Program/subpart-A-General/section-361.5.md

 (iii) Are furnished by the designated State unit from the time of job placement until transition to extended services, unless post-employment services are provided following transition, and thereafter by one or more extended services providers throughout the individual's term of employment in a particular job placement;

-(iv) Include an assessment of employment stability and provision of specific services or the coordination of services at or away from the worksite that are needed to maintain stability based on -
+(iv) Include an assessment of employment stability and provision of specific services or the coordination of services at or away from the worksite that are needed to maintain stability based on—

 (A) At a minimum, twice-monthly monitoring at the worksite of each individual in supported employment; or

 (B) If under specific circumstances, especially at the request of the individual, the individualized plan for employment provides for off-site monitoring, twice monthly meetings with the individual;

-(v) Consist of -
+(v) Consist of—

 (A) Any particularized assessment supplementary to the comprehensive assessment of rehabilitation needs described in paragraph (c)(5)(ii) of this section;